ccg-esb-lab/profileX/README.md

-# ProfileX — Environmental Control of Auxotrophic Communities
+# Environmental Control of Auxotrophic Communities

 Scripts and data used to produce figures and simulations related to the article:
 **Stabilizing Auxotrophic Consortia Through Dynamic Environmental Manipulations**